gustavferdian/video-editor-pro/README.md

 3. **Copy Youtube Cookies:**

    - Login to new account youtube.
-   - Use the ["Export cookies JSON file for Puppeteer"](https://chromewebstore.google.com/detail/copy-cookies/jcbpglbplpblnagieibnemmkiamekcdg?utm_source=ext_app_menu) extension to copy your cookies.
+   - Use the ["Copy cookies"](https://chromewebstore.google.com/detail/copy-cookies/jcbpglbplpblnagieibnemmkiamekcdg?utm_source=ext_app_menu) extension to copy your cookies.
    - Paste the cookies you have copied into the /data/cookies.json file

 4. **Change the URL Target:**